frederic-perez/AmE-dictionary/data/dictionary.md

 __redoubt__ _n_ :two::hammer: :es: reducto
 __redoubtable__ _adj_ :four::astonished: That is to be feared; formidable.
 __redress__ _To seek redress._
 __redress<sup>1</sup>__ _v_ :four: The verb redress is used when you are supposed to fix a problem and make amends.
-You want your parents to redress the fact that you don't have a pet.
+You want your parents to redress the fact that you don’t have a pet.
 Your parents offer to get a hamster, but instead, you say you want a monkey.
 __redress<sup>2</sup>__ _n_ A sum of money paid in compensation for loss or injury.
 __redshirt__ _v_ :four::hammer: (redshirting)
 __redux__ _adj_ :four: Brought back—used postpositively; revived. _Damian has the veneer of the angry young man redux._ _Is the expensive drug remdesivir just Tamiflu redux?_